What is the Social Investment module?

 According to the United Nations Global Compact: “Social investment is the practice of making voluntary financial and non-financial contributions that demonstrably help local communities and broader societies to address their development priorities.”

-In order to obtain support for an extractive project, lenders often require commitment to a program of social investment, and governments and regulators often impose social investment obligations.
+In order to obtain support for an extractive project, lenders often require a commitment to a program of social investment, and governments and regulators often impose social investment obligations.

 Moreover, successful social investment programs assist companies to acquire and retain their “social license to operate”.